 Not all experiences of awareness during anesthesia are distressing, painful or horrific.
 In fact there are several different experiences of awareness during anesthesia that are determined by the effects of the drug combinations used in modern general anesthesia.
 These different drug combinations explain all the horrific experiences, the partially conscious experiences, the fully conscious experiences, as well as the sometimes even wondrous conscious experiences of people under general anesthesia.

-The brain function of a person who awakens while supposedly under general anesthesia is abnormal, and this, combined with the effects of the other anesthetic drugs can also cause many strange effects such as:
+The brain function of a person who awakens while supposedly under general anesthesia is abnormal, and this, combined with the effects of the other anesthetic drugs can also induce many strange and seemingly paranormal experiences such as out-of-body experiences, near-death experiences, and the feeling of falling into the "pit of hell".
+So how do anesthesiologists asceratin whether a person is conscious or unconscious during general anesthesia?

 The mainstays of monitoring and detecting awareness during general anesthesia still remain suspicion, the bodily reactions of the person, and supplementation of these things with diverse monitors.
 What do I mean by suspicion and the reaction of the person's body?